SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Dataset

 Short of evaluating the proposed attack on a \ac{SAR}, a dataset needs to be generated with a simulator or acquired from a third party.
 In the absence of a simulator capable of simulating a wide mix of material properties, the \ac{MSTAR} dataset~\cite{ross1998standard} is chosen.
 Developed in the 1990s by \ac{DARPA} and \ac{AFRL}, the \ac{MSTAR} dataset remains widely used, including for the evaluation of \acp{PAA}~\cite{peng2022scattering, xia2023sar-pega, luo2024sar-patt, xie2024migaa, zhang2024physically, ma2025sar-paa}.

-The \ac{MSTAR} dataset contains labeled high-resolution X-band \ac{SAR} images of military vehicles and targets, specifically 2S1, BMP-2, BDRM-2, BTR-60, BTR-70, D7, T-62, T-72, ZIL-131, and ZSU-23-4.
-The HH-polarized samples were captured in spotlight mode, quadratic-demodulated and focused using the \ac{RDA}, consistent with the assumptions made in \Cref{sec:assumptions_sar_system}.
+The \ac{MSTAR} dataset contains labeled high-resolution X-band \ac{SAR} images of military vehicles and targets, specifically 2S1, BMP-2, BRDM-2, BTR-60, BTR-70, D7, T-62, T-72, ZIL-131, and ZSU-23-4.
+The HH-polarized samples were captured in spotlight mode, quadratically-demodulated and focused using the \ac{RDA}, consistent with the assumptions made in \Cref{sec:assumptions_sar_system}.
 The data was acquired at four different incidence angles, but for each incidence angle, the full $[0, 2\pi]$ azimuthal range is densely populated with samples.
 For a given class, all samples are images of the same physical scene, captured from different aspect angles.
 A detailed summary of the incidence angles and the number of samples per class per angle is provided in \Cref{tab:mstar_samples}.
-The high variability of aspect angles makes the \ac{MSTAR} well suited for evaluating \ac{SAAIPAA}.
+The high variability of aspect angles makes the \ac{MSTAR} dataset well suited for evaluating \ac{SAAIPAA}.
+Other SAR datasets are available~\cite{wang2023category, zhang2021sar, zhang2020ls-ssdd, huang2018opensarship}, however, they lack repeated observations of the same scene across various aspect angles, making them unsuitable for evaluating \ac{SAAIPAA}.